SlynxCZ/SlowAnimationFix_mm/README.md

 * Server can run indefinitely on the same map without the slow-motion bug appearing
 * No manual restarts required
-* Zero impact during active gameplay — the check only acts on an empty server
+* Zero impact during active gameplay — the reload only happens after the server has been empty for 15 minutes straight
 * Round time is seamlessly preserved via automatic `mp_timelimit` correction

 ---

 ## Notes

-* The check interval is `CHECK_INTERVAL` (`constexpr float` at the top of `plugin.cpp`, default 30 minutes).
 * Uses a self-contained scheduler (`scheduler.h` / `scheduler.cpp`) ticked from `ISource2Server::GameFrame`, modelled after [Source2Toolkit](https://github.com/SlynxCZ).
 * Tested on 64-tick dedicated servers.